AlienAJ23/Notes_taker/README.md

-# 📝 Notes Taker SPA
+## 📝 Notes Taker App

 A single-page React application to take, edit, pin, search, and delete notes with pagination, real-time search, and backend persistence using [`json-server`]/.
 ---

-## Features
+## 🛠 Architecture & Design Features

 - View notes (paginated, most recently updated at the top)
 - Add notes using a modal form